D34THK1D/D34THK1D/README.md

 - 👀 I’m interested in python and web scripting, open to more.
 - 🌱 I’m currently learning python at the moment.
 - 💞️ I want to collaborate on web scripting and help on future projects.
-- 📫 How to reach me ...
+- 📫 Reach me by email, giannac220@gmail.com

 <!---
 D34THK1D/D34THK1D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.